Isopods Water: Tannins in Soil and What It Means For Them - Isopods For Sale UK | PostPods

 In general, and I want to make it clear this is an extreme generalisation and more is being found out each year, condensing tannins build up in the leaves over the year, whilst hydrolysing tannins reduce, so that when many species of leaves fall from the trees they are far lower in hydrolysing tannins than condensing tannins, and so safer for isopods to eat.

 My only major concern in terms of tannins in their diet is certain cave-dwelling species.
-Living off fungi, bat droppings, moss and similar things, these isopods won't be exposed to many sources of tannins.
-Therefore it's possible that they won't be able to host the microorganisms that they need to break down these compounds.
-But if they have evolved to live both inside and outside the cave environment they may be able to break down leaves.
+These isopods have a specialized habitat with limited exposure to tannins.
+Their primary food sources include fungi, bat droppings, moss, and similar things, so they won’t be exposed to many sources of tannins.
+Therefore, it’s possible that they won’t be able to host the microorganisms that they need to break down these compounds.
+But if they have evolved to live both inside and outside the cave environment, they may be able to break down leaves.

 Leaves, fruit, vegetables, some species of terrestrial algae and similar can all contain varying amounts of tannins.
 Fish food also often has a vegetable base, such as wheat or other plant matter and that will contain tannins.
 This is fine for most species of isopod, but any species sensitive to tannins in their diet might struggle.